las-r/eternle/README.md

 *Huge thanks to the members and staff of the EToH Wiki and Discord server for being amazing!*

 ## Roadmap
-- Global leaderboard
+- Global stats
-    - Will need a proper scoring system
+    - DAU, etc.
+- QOL changes
 - More options
     - Realm selection
     - Difficulty selection